iDEP-SDSU/idep/readme.md

 ## iDEP is a web application hosted at http://bioinformatics.sdstate.edu/idep/

 ## Local installation
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
-For-profit businesses please contact us.
+For-profit businesses please contact us to license the database.

 ## To run iDEP on your local machine (Windows, MacOS, Linux):